Getting started

 client_secret: your_client_secret

-vaersion: latest
+vaersion: prod

 email: